Masum-Billah1/STL_for_CP/README.md

 <b>Solution procedure:</b><br>
 &emsp;Step1: create a vectored pair whose 1st element = array element and 2nd element = index.<br>
 &emsp;Step2: short the vector.-> only first element of pair will be shorted.<br><br>
 <b>Explanation of the solution:</b> The problem may be solved using bubble sort.
-In case of this solution, the time complexity is o(n<sup>2</sup>sup). if you solve the problem using pair, the time complexity will be o(nlogn) which is more optimized than first solution.
+In case of that solution, the time complexity is o(n<sup>2</sup>).
+I have used pair to solve this problem.
+Here,the time complexity is o(nlogn) which is more optimized than first solution.